Close the gap between farm and you

 - Donate to the Million Metres Streams Project.

 - When phosphorus enters our freshwater it can stimulate algal growth, leading to poor water quality.
 Phosphates in laundry and dishwashing detergents are being phased out, but some are still sold in New Zealand – check that you’re buying phosphate-free detergents.

-- You may already pick up rubbish from rivers, lakes and beaches – but you can contribute closer to home by clearing any rubbish you notice in drains and gutters on your street.
+- You probably already pick up rubbish when you notice it at rivers, lakes and beaches – but you can contribute closer to home by clearing any rubbish you notice in drains and gutters on your street.

 - Before you go swimming in a river or lake, check its swimmability on the LAWA website.
-Our National Register of Actions research will soon be contributing to this useful website.
+Our Register of Land Management Actions research will soon be contributing to this useful website.

 - If you’re interested in how your local river or lake is being managed, find out more about what your regional council is doing and get involved.
 See In Your Catchment for more information.

 About a third of all food produced is wasted.
 Every year Kiwis send 122,547 tonnes of food to landfill, wasting $872 million a year.
 This puts pressure on farmers to produce more, which puts extra pressure on the land and environment.

 - Shop to a meal plan, so you only buy food you plan to cook.

 - Ensure your fridge is below 5°C.